Men's studies: Violence

 Research on violence has been a major focus of men's studies.
 Research focuses on men as both perpetrators and victims of violence, as well as on how to involve men and boys in anti-violence work.

 Sexuality

 Studying the relation between masculinity and male sexual shame revealed that greater endorsement of traditionally masculine values was associated with increased sexual shame, and which in turn is predictive of depression.

 Health

 Men's studies scholars have studied aspects of men's health and illness such as premature death and coronary heart disease.

 Work and care

-Men's studies are notably concerned with challenging gendered arrangements of work and care, and the male breadwinner role, and policies are increasingly targeting men as fathers, as a tool of changing gender relations.
+Men's studies is notably concerned with challenging gendered arrangements of work and care, and the male breadwinner role, and policies are increasingly targeting men as fathers, as a tool of changing gender relations.

+Boys and boyhoods

+The study of boys and boyhoods has emerged from within the sociology of masculinity, and focuses on the ways that ideas and expectations around gender shape boys' experiences of childhood.
+For Laurie et al., "ideas about boys and boyhood have considerable currency in shaping understandings of the causes of gender inequality, and significantly impact any efforts to transform gender-based hierarchies."

 Organizations

 The American Men's Studies Association (AMSA) traces the roots of an organized field of men's studies to the early 1980s and the work of scholars involved in an anti-sexist organization called the Men's Studies Task Group (MSTG) of the National Organization for Changing Men (NOCM) which included Martin Acker, Shepherd Bliss, Harry Brod, Sam Femiano, Martin Fiebert, and Michael Messner.
 However, men's studies classes also pre-date NOCM, and a small number were taught in various colleges across the United States throughout the 1970s.
 Conferences such as the Men and Masculinity conferences sparked the creation of newsletters and journals, such as the Men's Studies Newsletter (and its successor, Men's Studies Review), pertaining to the growing field of men's studies.
 These became prime resources for those interested in the field, providing news, bibliographies, and firsthand experiences.
 Following the newsletters and journals came the Men's Studies Press, thus moving the academic field of masculinity studies to books.

 When NOCM changed its name to the National Organization for Men Against Sexism (NOMAS), the MSTG became the Men's Studies Association (MSA).
 The MSA was an explicitly pro-feminist group, and those who felt this was too constraining split away several years later to form the American Men's Studies Association (AMSA), although the NOMAS would not let AMSA become its own self-governing entity, which led to clashes in ideologies between the two groups.